 Styrian Mobility Cluster AC Styria: Including 290 members in three fields of competence, 50,000 employees and €15 billion in annual turnover, ACstyria integrates members of the Styrian mobility industry and strengthens Styria’s position as an internationally renowned region of research, development and production.
 With global players and technology leaders, renowned universities and research facilities, as well as competence centres in Automotive, Aerospace and Rail Systems, ACstyria ensures that Styria’s mobility industry keeps moving.

-Green Tech Valley: The Styrian Green Tech Cluster is the global hotspot for innovative energy and environmental technologies.
+Green Tech Cluster: The Styrian Green Tech Cluster is the global hotspot for innovative energy and environmental technologies.
 Located in Styria, Austria it is home to 200 companies and research institutions developing the green technologies of the future.

 Innovations related to health and food exhibit high growth and employment potential, not least due to demographic processes.
 Styria has positioned itself within the promising field of health technology / life sciences with three strategic corridors in engineering and biosciences.
 The objective for the foodstuffs industry is the bundling of Styrian competences in innovative food processing, food technology, quality and safety and food-specific services.